OpenTracksApp/OSMDashboard/README.md

 ## Maps

-The map implementation is based on the [Mapsforge](https://github.com/mapsforge/mapsforge) library.
+The map implementation is based on the [Mapsforge VTM](https://github.com/mapsforge/vtm) library.
 This also defines the types of offline maps which can be used.

 The default online map is provided by [OpenStreetMap.org](https://openstreetmap.org).
 Join the community and help to improve the map, see [www.openstreetmap.org/fixthemap](https://www.openstreetmap.org/fixthemap).